 Security and Political Stability

-The security situation along the transport corridor is a paramount concern.
+The security situation along the transport corridor is a critical concern.
 A thorough risk assessment is essential, considering the stability of the transit country and the security of the specific route.
 This assessment will also influence the cost and availability of comprehensive cargo insurance.

 From Port to Plant: Managing Inland Transportation